 Figure 1: Shunt resistor circuit

-Because the voltage drops from across the shunt resistor lead to less voltage to be reduced across the circuit it is positioned in; the secret is to pick a resistor value; it does not affect the total circuit being monitored.
+Because the voltage drops from across the shunt resistor lead to less voltage being reduced across the circuit it is positioned in; the secret is to pick a resistor value; it does not affect the total circuit being monitored.